brooklynrail/brooklynrail-platform/content/events/2020/11/screening-of-frank.md

 ---
 title: Screening of FRANK
-deck: A documentary in which frank Auerbach charts his own artistic history through 70 years of work.
+deck: A documentary in which Frank Auerbach charts his own artistic history through 70 years of work.
 summary: Join Luhring Augustine Gallery for a special online screening of the documentary *FRANK*, in which Auerbach charts his own artistic history through